 Can your web host handle a spike in traffic during the holidays?

 If you happen to hit your hosting plan’s traffic peak, some hosts simply block access to the site, leaving you offline until the next cycle starts or until you upgrade your plan.
 Others will allow the overage but charge extra on your renewal date.
-Talk with your host and find out how they handle overages and see if you can purchase additional bandwidth or upgrade your plan for the next couple of months to cover the extra traffic.
+Talk with your host and find out how they handle overages and see if you can purchase additional bandwidth or upgrade your plan for the next couple of months to cover the resources needed for extra traffic.

 If you haven’t been happy with your current host and are looking to move to a better one, now’s the time to do it.

 If you’re using WooCommerce and looking for a great host with fantastic support, check out WP Engine.

 If you prefer to have a bit more control and/or are more budget conscious, check out Cloudways.

 How secure is your site?
 How do you handle fraudulent transactions?
 With the increase of traffic, comes the extra attention from those looking to make fraudulent purchases or exploit weaknesses in your site.

 Here are a few ways you can improve your site’s security:

 Scan your site to ensure you’re not running any malware.
 Malware is malicious code inserted into your site through a plugin, theme or vulnerabilities on your server.
 Sucuri, a WordPress security platform, provides a free malware scanner tool.

 A firewall is frontline software or hardware that protects your site from unauthorized access.
 We recommended checking out Sucuri and Wordfence as possible options.